 The format of 3MF files is XML based that are compressed with the standard Zip file compression resulting in small, easily transferable files.
 The format supports 3D meshes along with associated materials and textures all contained within the Zip file.

-If your 3MF file contains textures, these will be ignored.
+If your 3MF file contains textures, these will be included in the conversion process.
 If a material contains color information this will be translated where possible.

 GIF files have been around since the mid-to-late 1980's and were introduced by CompuServe as a way to compress color images into small file sizes suitable for downloading which at the time most download speeds were limited.
 The format allows varying size color palettes up to 256-colors in total to be defined from a palette of 16 million colors.